Live over Europe 2007

-Live over Europe 2007 is the sixth live album by British band Genesis.
+Live over Europe 2007 is the sixth live album by the British band Genesis.
 It was recorded during the Turn It On Again: The Tour of 2007.
 It was released in North America by Atlantic Records on 20 November 2007, and in Europe by Virgin Records on 26 November 2007 and serves as the companion to the When in Rome 2007 DVD.

+It was not included in the Genesis Live 1973-2007 box set, but could be fitted into a gap in the set.

+Recording

+Reunited for the first time in 15 years, which was the last time Phil Collins has played live with Tony and Mike as Genesis.
+It was titled Turn It On Again: The Tour as well as a final time together.
+Phil indicated that his hearing was not as good as it was.
+Venues included Manchester and Twickenham, UK; Hanover and Dusseldorf, Germany; Rome, Italy; Helsinki, Finland; Amsterdam, Netherlands; Paris, France; and Prague, Czech Republic.